 Vinyl is struggling with high and low tones: High frequencies (cymbals) and sibilants (sound we get when letter S is pronounced) can cause crackling or distortion, while deeper bass distributed between left and right channels can cause skipping of a needle.
 “This sound should be mono or creates problems when moving the needle.”

 The beginning of the album sounds better than the end on the same side: As the sound spirals decreases towards the center of the record the speed of the needle is changed and is not able to monitor every inch of the groove.
-If the final song on the A or B is a little more complex, for example engaged solo on a harmonica(mouth organ,harp) – may sound worse than Hi-Fi.
+If the final song on the A or B side is a little more complex, for example engaged solo on a harmonica(mouth organ,harp) – may sound worse than Hi-Fi.
 This is why double albums deserve further rotation.

 Surface noise: “The warm sound of vinyl records, comes from the material and the way it is produced,” says Gonsalves.
 Vinyl may lead to the following problems: crackling, skipping, the sound of needle friction on the record.
 All of these problems CD used for a promotion and finding a solution for the same.
 For many, these sounds are just part of the experience of enjoyment in listening to vinyl records, they are adding some charm to this sound that requires further efforts – which he knows to reward often.

 Here is a great video with an explanation: